 - Reach the height of at least 1500 [m] by a ballistic launch, with a given propellant (with roll controll).

-- The missile should cruise and achieve the longest distance possible by gliding and keeping controlled route with guidance.
+- The missile should achieve the longest distance possible by gliding and keeping controlled route with guidance.

 - The missile needs to be aerodynamically stable and withstand all the anticipated loads during flight.